I've been interested in storytelling since I could read and write.

 In 2013, I branched out as a consultant to help other nonprofits

-increase their visibility and impact through strong communications.
+increase their visibility and impact through ethical storytelling and strong communications.

-Outside of work, I enjoy traveling with my husband and sons, exploring San Francisco, keeping up with marketing and social media trends, and organizing meetups for Bay Area Cause Communications Community.
+Outside of work, I enjoy traveling with family, exploring my new island community of Alameda, keeping up with nonprofit and social media trends, and organizing meetups for Bay Area Cause Communications Community.

 Past and current clients include: